 If you have a young child, we recommend regular eye exams because the condition is known to progress rapidly throughout childhood, causing significant risk to your child’s eye health in the long term.

-Visit any of our great doctors at Professional VisionCareat Myopia Management Center At Professional Vision Care to learn more about myopia and myopia management.
+Visit any of our great doctors at Professional VisionCareat Myopia Management Clinic At Professional Vision Care to learn more about myopia and myopia management.

 1 in 3 Children Have Myopia